Hairer-Quastel universality for KPZ -- polynomial smoothing mechanisms, general nonlinearities and Poisson noise: Regularity Structures

 \section{Regularity Structures}

-This section briefly reviews the regularity structures given in \cite[Section~3]{HX19}.
-After certain modifications, it is consistent with the model established in \cite{general_discrete}.
-Theorem~\ref{thm:main} establishes the abstract fixed point problem corresponding to the equation~\eqref{e:macro}.
+This section sketches the set up of regularity structures.
+We prove desired bounds on the kernel that is consistent with the assumptions in the general framework of \cite{general_discrete}.
+The definition of the models are essentially the same as in \cite{HX19}.
+In Theorem~\ref{thm:abstract_pde}, we give the abstract fixed point theorem corresponding to the equation~\eqref{e:macro}.